mini-maxit/backend/docs/swagger.md

 ### <span id="get-submission-user-id"></span> Get all submissions for a group (*GetSubmissionUserID*)

 ```
-GET /api/v1/submission/user/{id}
+GET /api/v1./submission/user/{id}
 ```

-Gets all submissions for specific group.
 If the user is a student, it fails with 403 Forbidden.
-For teacher it returns all submissions from this group for tasks he created.
-For admin it returns all submissions for specific group.

 #### Produces
   * application/json